SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

-   The ``swapTwoValues`` function defined above is inspired by a generic function called ``swap``, which is part of the Swift standard library, and is automatically made available for you to use in your apps when working with Swift.
+   The ``swapTwoValues`` function defined above is inspired by a generic function called ``swap``, which is part of the Swift standard library, and is automatically made available for you to use in your apps.
    If you need the behavior of the ``swapTwoValues`` function in your own code, you can use Swift's existing ``swap`` function rather than providing your own implementation.